-- Vent and combustion air intake terminations shall be installed as shown in Figure 7 & Figure 8 and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
-Table 12 (page 39) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
+- Vent and combustion air intake terminations shall be installed as shown in Figures 7 & 8 and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
+Table 16 (page 43) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
 A vent terminal must be located at least 3 feet above any forced air inlet located within 10 feet.
 This does not apply to the combustion air inlet of a direct vent (two pipe) appliance.
 In Canada, CSA B149.1 takes precedence over these instructions.
-See Table 12. - All minimum clearances must be maintained to protect building materials from degradation by flue gases.
-See (Figure 8). - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds. - The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
-These distances apply ONLY to U.S. installations.
-In Canada, CSA B149.1 takes precedence over these instructions. - Do not install the vent terminal such that exhaust is directed into window wells, stairwells, under decks or into alcoves or similar recessed areas, and do not terminate above any public walkways.
+See Table 16. - All minimum clearances must be maintained to protect building materials from degradation by flue gases. ee (Figure 8).